markddrake/YADAMU---Yet-Another-DAta-Migration-Utility/doc/snowflakeInstallation.md

 # Installing Yadamu Database support for Snowflake Data Warehouse

-No installation script is required when running YADAMU against Snowflake
+No installation script is required when running YADAMU against Snowflake Data Warehouse